nicholasdille/container-slides/160_gitlab_ci/140_merge_requests/exercise.md

 1. Run the job `trigger` only when pushing to the default branch
 1. Run the job `deploy` only when on the branches `dev` and `live`
 1. Do not modify the existing rules for the job `pages`

-Also add the merge request event to the workflow rules to allow the pipeline to run in merge request context.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.